badsami/logs/README.md

 > Because this library gives control over the logs buffer size and when it should be written to enabled outputs, all functions, once called, assume there is enough space left in the logs buffer to append the content they are passed.
 You are in charge of choosing a log buffer size that is appropriate to your needs, and of calling `logs_write()` before the buffer becomes over-saturated.

 > [!NOTE]
-> It is important to compile with [/utf-8](https://learn.microsoft.com/en-us/cpp/build/reference/utf-8-set-source-and-executable-character-sets-to-utf-8?view=msvc-170) if your are passing UTF-8 encoded characters and strings to the functions of this library.
+> It is important to compile with [/utf-8](https://learn.microsoft.com/en-us/cpp/build/reference/utf-8-set-source-and-executable-character-sets-to-utf-8?view=msvc-170) if you are passing UTF-8 encoded characters and strings to the functions of this library.

 ## Repository files
 - [`logs.h`](logs.h) / [`logs.c`](logs.c): logs output management, fundamental types formatting and buffering, logs buffer consumption helper
 - [`to_str_utilities.h`](to_str_utilities.h) / [`to_str_utilities.c`](to_str_utilities.c): helpers to categorise and efficiently convert numbers to characters
 - [`types.h`](types.h): custom typedefs, for convenience
-- [`example.c`](example.c): simple example usage of this library
+- [`example.c`](example.c): example usage of this library
 - [`build.bat`](build.bat): sample script to compile the example provided, and to show how to include and compile this library into another codebase